Herborn Castle

 Herborn Castle (Schloss Herborn) is situated right above the city of Herborn, in the Lahn-Dill district of the state of Hesse, Germany.

 History

-The Herborn castle was built as a Motte-and-bailey castle, part of the fortification of the city of Herborn and connected to the city wall surrounding the city.
+The Herborn castle was built as a Motte-and-bailey castle, as part of the fortification of the city of Herborn and was connected to the city wall surrounding the city.
 The castle was the center of the Herborn March, which was a fiefdom the Counts of Nassau received from the Landgrave of Hesse.

 The first documentation of the castle dates back to the 13th century.
 In 1251 the castle was renovated and at the beginning of the 14th century it was transformed into a manor house.